Call Us

 Navigating food shopping during this time may also be unsettling or difficult, particularly as some supermarkets have been running low on certain items, and the options on the shelves may be not as varied as we are used to.
 Queuing and self-distancing regulations are also making a trip to the shops a longer and generally more frustrating experience – for everyone.

-So, if you have an eating disorder or are recovering from an eating disorder, you may feel understandably nervous about whether you will be able to get your ‘safe foods’.
+So, if you have an eating disorder or are recovering from an eating disorder, you may feel understandably nervous about whether you'll be able to get your ‘safe foods’.
 Therefore, it may help to you to follow the so-called traffic light system.
 Before you go food shopping, break foods down into the following categories:

 • Green - safe foods